rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Module 2.md

 If the account is taken use a recommended one – Note your username and password<br>

 Step 1:  Does not paste – type in manually<br>
-Step 5:  In the Application type menu, select Web application.
-Give the application a suitable name, like Azure AD B2B.
-Under Authorized redirect URIs, add the following URIs:<br>
-Copy and paste the URLs into notepad, paste 1 line at a time do not include the – <br>
+Step 13: Copy and paste the URLs into notepad, paste 1 line at a time do not include the – <br>
-Copy the client ID and Secret and paste in notepad<br>
+Step 14: Copy the client ID and Secret and paste in notepad<br>

-## Lab 07 – Add Hybrid Identity with Microsoft Entra Connect (75 Minutes)
+## SKIP - Lab 07 – Add Hybrid Identity with Microsoft Entra Connect (75 Minutes)

 ### Exercise 1 – Setup On-Premises infrastructure